mscloud/single-leg-mlm-with-franchise-ecommerce-and-redestribution/README.md

 # Instruction for installation
 1. Download the project and install/upload on server.
-2. Configure database and config files in the application folder eg database details, url.
+2. Configure database and config files in the application folder eg database details, url etc.
-3. Code for Seller panel is inside the seller directory.
-4. Configuration for seller database and config files in the selller/application folder.

 # For any kind of support please send us a email or comment bellow
 E-mail: psachan@ciesta.in